jbx-protocol/juice-docs/docs/dev/resources/post-mortem/2023-10-26/index.md

 8. I paid the new project 3.02 ETH, burned 2 tokens, and sent the remaining 300 to the JuiceboxDAO multisig.
 9. I transferred the project to Rene's wallet (nene❤.eth), and reimbursed him for gas fees he had incurred throughout this process.
 10. Jango paid the project 3 ETH with the JuiceboxDAO multisig as a beneficiary.

-### TODO

-1. Proposal to reimburse Jango 3 ETH, and myself 3 ETH + gas.
+11. I created a [proposal](https://www.jbdao.org/s/juicebox/449) to reimburse me and Jango.